Overview

 You need to register separately if you're likely to be posted abroad.

-If you're a British Citizen and you intend to move abroad to live or work, you may still be able to register to vote at Parliamentary Elections.
+If you're a British Citizen and you intend to move abroad to live or work, you may still be eligible to register to vote at UK Parliamentary Elections.
+One may register as an overseas elector providing they;

-In order to vote you must apply for a postal or proxy vote.
-If the election is less than two weeks away and you haven't made any arrangements you should vote by proxy.
+If the election is less than two weeks away and you haven't made any arrangements, you should vote by proxy.

 We cannot send your postal ballot paper by email.
-We have to send it by post for you to complete and return by post in the pre-paid envelope provided.
+We have to sent it by post for you to complete and return by post in the pre-paid envelope provided.

 No Fixed Address